during the Civil War, the Richmond, Fredericksburg and Potomac Railroad ended at Aquia Landing on the Potomac River

 Throughout the Civil War, the Union Army had an inside operator to help interfere with the railroad's operations.
 The superintendent of the railroad, Samuel Ruth, was from Pennsylvania.
 He kept his job in Richmond when the Civil War started, but arranged for trains to be inefficient in the delivery of supplies to the Army of Northern Virginia.
 He also served as a spy working with Elizabeth Van Lew, helping Federal soldiers escape from Richmond and reach Union lines.

-After the Civil War, new railroads were chartered to close the gaps on the northern and southern ends of the Richmond, Fredericksburg and Potomac Railroad.
+After the Confederacy was defeated in 1865, northern investors acquired controlling interests in southern railroads.
+Railroad interests dominated state legislatures, which chartered new railroads.
+Both of the gaps on the northern and southern ends of the Richmond, Fredericksburg and Potomac Railroad were closed.

 The Baltimore and Ohio Railroad acquired control over the Orange and Alexandria and Manassas Gap railroads.
-However, the Pennsylvania Railroad outmaneuvered the B&O and gained control over the connection between the District of Columbia and the northern end of the Richmond, Fredericksburg and Potomac Railroad.
+However, the Pennsylvania Railroad outmaneuvered the B&O and blocked it from getting from Alexandria to Washington DC by gaining control over track between the District of Columbia and the northern end of the Richmond, Fredericksburg and Potomac Railroad.

 First, the Pennsylvania Railroad gained control over the Long Bridge in 1870.
 Then in 1872, it gained control of the Alexandria and Washington Railway, the connection in Virginia between Long Bridge to Alexandria.